aaliyan1230/neuron-suppression-awareness/README.md

 This project combines two lines of research:

-- **Kazemi et al. (2025)** — [*On the Biology of a Large Language Model*](https://arxiv.org/abs/2505.03552) — identified single "refusal neurons" in LLMs whose suppression disables safety behavior.
+- **Kazemi et al. (2025)** — [*A Single Neuron Is Sufficient to Bypass Safety Alignment in Large Language Models*](https://arxiv.org/abs/2605.08513) — identified single "refusal neurons" in LLMs whose suppression disables safety behavior.
-- **Fonseca et al. (2025)** — [*Steering-Aware LLMs*](https://arxiv.org/abs/2501.13011) — showed that LLMs can be trained to detect and report when steering vectors are injected into their residual stream.
+- **Fonseca Rivera & Africa (2025)** — [*Steering Awareness: Detecting Activation Steering from Within*](https://arxiv.org/abs/2511.21399) — showed that LLMs can be trained to detect and report when steering vectors are injected into their residual stream.

 We ask: does the self-awareness from Fonseca generalize to the attack from Kazemi?